-The display is a quick decision criterion: Do you want a large display, don’t have one yet and want a tidy desk?
-Then the iMac is your first choice.
-With its beauty and good usability, no desktop computer has established itself as a designer object like the iMac.
-Have we met your taste with this argument, read here in the iMac chapter for further detail information and what you should be aware of when making a purchase.
-Even for users with a limited budget, a good “normal” iMac is a good alternative to the iMac Pro.
+The display is a quick decision criterion: Do you want a large display, but don’t have one yet and want a tidy desk?
+Then the iMac is the first choice.
+No desktop computer has established itself as a designer furnishing item with its beauty and good usability like the iMac.

 When to buy a Mac mini?

-The Mac mini lineup was last updated in October 2018.
+The Mac mini M2 was released in January 2023.

 Which Mac mini to buy?
 Decision criteria.

 The Mac mini has found two new places in the portfolio in the M2: on the one hand, it has become cheaper and now serves as the cheapest entry-level computer with an M2 chip, and on the other hand, it offers a very powerful alternative with the M2 Pro chip for all those who need a lot of computing power, but the demands or the budget do not justify a Mac Studio – besides, the flat case of the mini still looks more pleasing.

 The M2 Pro model also comes with more ports on the back (as many as the Intel model used to have).
 Also, the latest edition of the Mac mini now supports up to three monitors, so CAD enthusiasts or day traders should be happy with the display options.

 Lots of power and low power consumption.